 Dad To Dad 3 – Skip Gianopulos: Raising Four Daughters Including Two With Down Syndrome

 Tom Couch: This is the Special Fathers Network podcast.
-The Special Fathers Network is a dad to dad mentoring program for fathers raising children with special needs through our personalized matching process.
-New fathers with special needs children connect with mentor fathers in a similar situation.
+The Special Fathers Network is a dad to dad mentoring program for fathers raising children with special needs.
+Through our personalized matching process, new fathers with special needs children connect with mentor fathers in a similar situation.
 It’s a great way for fathers to support fathers.

-This is the Special Fathers Network podcast stories of fathers helping fathers.
+David Hirsch: Hi, I’m David Hirsch.
+This is the Special Fathers Network Podcast, stories of fathers helping fathers.